-More advanced scientific topics are emphasized in 8th grade to prepare students for biology, chemistry and physics in the Upper School.
+More advanced scientific topics are emphasized in 8th grade to prepare students for biology, chemistry, and physics in the Upper School.

-K-2 Calendar, seasons, holidays, planets, plants, animals, nature walks.

-Memoria Press's Read-Aloud program for history, holidays, geography, and science
+K-2 Calendar, seasons, holidays, planets, plants, animals, nature walks Memoria Press' Read-Aloud program for history, holidays, geography, and science

 Grade 3 Astronomy

 Grade 4 Insects

 Grade 5 Birds and the History of Medicine

 Grade 6 Trees

-Grade 8 Physical Science
+Grade 8 Physical Science (Novare)

-Grade 9 Biology I (Holt, Rinehart and Winston)
+Grade 9 Biology I (Holt, Rinehart, and Winston)

-Grade 10 Chemistry I (Holt, Rinehart and Winston)
+Grade 10 Chemistry I (Novare)

-Grade 11 Physics I (Glencoe)
+Grade 11 Physics I (Glencoe), AP Chemistry

-Grade 12 AP Science (Physics, Biology or Chemistry)
+Grade 12 AP Physics or Anatomy & Physiology

-LOGIC AND RHETORIC

 Logic and rhetoric are essential tools for effective communication.
-9th grade students learn a systematic course in formal logic, rather than a sampling of logic topics.
-Traditional formal logic is an in-depth study of the syllogism, taught in the classic three-part method.
+Ninth grade students learn a systematic course in formal logic, rather than a sampling of logic topics.
+Traditional Logic I and II is an in-depth study of the syllogism, taught in the classic three-part method.
 Students learn the four logical statements, the four ways statements can be opposite, the three ways they can be equivalent, the seven rules for validity, and the nineteen valid arguments.
 In Material Logic, students learn the Ten Categories, the Five Predicables, the Four Causes, and the Five Elements of Classification, as well as their use in the art of thinking.

-Classical Rhetoric (11th grade) is a guided tour through the first part of Aristotle's Rhetoric.
+Classical Rhetoric is a guided tour through the first part of Aristotle's Rhetoric.
 To the ancients, rhetoric was the crowning intellectual discipline, molding knowledge and logic into powerful tools of persuasion.
 To Aristotle the art of rhetoric was the chief weapon in the service of truth.